Korbank/harpcaller/doc/overview.rst

 Daemon
 ------

-:program:`harpd` daemon is a service running on every server that can be a target for RPC call.
+:manpage:`harpd(8)` daemon is a service running on every server that can be a target for RPC call.
 It is meant to carry out any procedure that is called and send the value that the procedure returned as a response to RPC call.
 Code for the procedures available to daemon is supplied as daemon's configuration.